Alia5/GlosSI/Readme.md

      This is even true for UWP-Games!
 While it's true that UWP doesn't run exclusive fullscreen, they don't run, strictly speaking, classical borderless window either

      Try running your games as borderless window

-* **Q: Audio turns off when using this**

-  A: ViGEm emulates a full X360-controller incl. peripherals

-  Go to your windows sound mixer and reset you default playback device - It should be fixed, even for the next shortcut launches

 * **Q: GloSC always creates four controllers**